barisgudul/therapy./README.md

 - Gemini AI API
 - AsyncStorage

-## Contributing 🤝

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'feat: Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## License 📄

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is proprietary software.
+All rights reserved.
+Unauthorized copying, distribution, or use is strictly prohibited.
+See the [LICENSE](LICENSE) file for details.

 ## Contact 📧